ArashPartow/exprtk/readme.txt

 in constant folding optimisations.

-In the following  example, a two  input parameter free  function named 'compute', and a three input parameter lambda will be registered  with the given symbol_table instance:
+In the following  example, a two  input parameter free  function named 'compute1', and a three  input parameter lambda named  'compute2' will be registered with the given symbol_table instance:

-   double compute(double v0, double v1)
+   double compute1(double v0, double v1)
    {
       return 2.0 * v0 + v1 / 3.0;
    }